vitalwarley/hermetism/output/sol_em_aries_raw_extractions/angels/03_sitael_01.md

 # Raw Extraction: 03_sitael_01

-Here's the extracted information about the Kabbalistic angel from the image:
+Here is the extraction of information about the Kabbalistic angel from the provided image:

 ### Name:
-- **Sitael (סִיטָאֵל)**
+**Sitael**

 ### Correspondences:
-- **Virtues and Powers**: Love, Knowledge, Premonitions, Responsibility
-- **Trigram (Gematria)**: SIT - Sit (79) SITAL - Sitael (110)
+- Angelic Choir/Principle: **Os Serafins / Metatron**
+- Angel Assistant: **Chontach**
+- Alchemical Elements: **Fogo / Exnofre**

 ### Sphere Associations:
-- **Sefirot/Planets**: Kether/Netuno (Neptune) & Chesed/Jupiter
+- **Sefirot/Planets:** Kether/Netuno (ס ) Chesed/Júpiter (י )
-- **Zodiac**: 10°14'59" Sol em Áries (Sun in Aries)
+- **Zodiac:** 10°14'59" Sol em Áries 10°14'59"

 ### Time Periods:
-- **Period of Invocation**: 00:40 - 01:00
+- **Period of Invocation:** **00:40 - 01:00**

 ### Spiritual Attributes:
-- **Divine Attribute**: God’s hope for all creatures.
-- **Attributes**: Provides protection, success in business, prudence, love for truth and justice.
-Increases personal magnetism and protects against accidents, car crashes, and assaults.
-Assists in harmonious relationships and helps fulfill one's destiny.

-### Angelic Choir/Principle:
-- **Coro Angélico**: Os Serafins (The Seraphim)
+- **Divine Attribute:** Deus esperança de todas as criaturas.
+- **Virtues and Powers:** Amor, Conhecimento e Premonições, Responsabilidade.
-- **Angel Assistant**: Chontachar
+- **Attributes:**

-### Alchemical Elements:
-- **Elements**: Fire/Exnfore (possibly a typo, should be clarified)
+  - Proporciona sucesso empresarial, prudência, amor à verdade e justiça.
+  - Aumenta o magnetismo pessoal e protege contra acidentes de carro e assaltos.
+  - Ajuda a manter boas relações com amigos e familiares, proporcionando felicidade.

-### Colors:
+### Quote:
-- **Colors**: Branco, Azul e Vermelho (White, Blue, and Red)
+“Pode exclamar: 'SENHOR, Tu és o meu refúgio, a minha cidadela, o meu Deus, em quem confio!'” (sl 91 (90): 20)

-### Demon:
+### Demonic Aspect:
-- **Demon**: Vassago - associated with hypocrisy, ingratitude, deception, aggression, and lack of will.
+- **Demon:** **Vassago** - Estima a hipocrisia, a ingratidão, a deslealdade, a mentira.

 ### Description:
-- Sitael represents power and conquest, defined as related to construction and addressing everything in hope.
-He also aids in achieving personal desires and constructing the universe to fulfill protection.
+Sitael is associated with power and achievements, related to construction and hope.
+He helps fulfill people's desires and maintains harmony with God.

-### Key Characteristics:
-- **Realization & Success**: Invoked for achieving realization and success.
-- **Justice & Truth**: Promotes fairness and integrity in situations and human relationships.
-- **Fidelity & Loyalty**: Encourages commitment and trust in personal and professional relationships.
-- **Will & Action**: Assists in manifestation of goals and purposes.
-- **Construction & Foundation**: Enhances knowledge for building solid foundations in life.
+---

 ### Visual Elements Analysis:
-The presence of Hebrew text and symbols indicates a rich tradition of Kabbalistic mysticism.
-The angelic sigil and numerical correspondences reflect the integration of metaphysics, numerology, and spiritual significance.
-Each aspect intertwines the spiritual practices with visuals that enhance focus during invocations and meditative practices.
-The colors outlined symbolize different energies and attributes linked to Sitael, further emphasizing his powerful presence in Kabbalistic teachings.
+If there are any symbols or sigils in the image, they often represent spiritual energies, protection, or direction.
+The use of elements like flames in the context of alchemy may symbolize transformation and the integration of spirit and matter.
+The Hebrew letters suggest a deeper connection to Kabbalistic meanings and numerological values, enhancing the spiritual significance of the attributes associated with Sitael.